netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/implementation/drivers.rst

 Drivers
 =======

-XDP have a dependency on drivers implementing the RX hook and setup API.
-Adding driver support is fairly easy, unless it requires changing the drivers memory model (which is often the case).
+XDP depends on drivers implementing the RX hook and set-up API.
+Adding driver support is fairly easy, unless it requires changing the driver's memory model (which is often the case).

 Mellanox: mlx4